50 Best Wedding Locations In NYC To Get Married

 It’s a stunning museum with plenty of photo opportunities for your wedding day.
-You can even rent out the museum for a modern, unique wedding reception.
+You can rent the museum for a modern, unique wedding reception.

 39. Tribeca Rooftop

 In our humble opinion, Tribeca Rooftop is one of the best wedding venues in the city.
-The rooftop is perfect for a skyline wedding ceremony, while the modern industrial interior is spacious enough for a hype wedding reception with up to 325 of your closest friends and family.
+The rooftop is perfect for a skyline wedding ceremony.
+At the same time, the modern industrial interior is spacious enough for a hype wedding reception with up to 325 of your closest friends and family.

 The building used to be a printing press in the 1920s and is transformed to be a modern getaway while retaining its rich history.

 40. William Vale